thakurdishanttt/Project_DocuLens/README.md

 - **Enrich** extracted documents with custom-defined fields and intelligent tagging.
 - **Securely store** and manage documents with version control, metadata management, and robust security.

-By leveraging the **DocuLens**, companies can turn document handling from a time-intensive chore into a strategic advantage.
+By leveraging the **It**, companies can turn document handling from a time-intensive chore into a strategic advantage.

 ---